|Ms T. Redmond|

 “Take care of your body.
 It’s the only place you have to live.” – Jim Rohn

-A range of teaching and learning approaches will be implemented with the aim of ensuring students are provided with opportunities to:
+A range of teaching and learning approaches will be implemented with the aim of ensuring pupils are provided with opportunities to:

 - Produce creative, stimulating work, which explores their ideas and records their experiences.